 Find me one person who doesn’t like Italian food.
 Then find me someone who completely understands it.
-THEN bring me some- because it doesn’t really exist.
+THEN bring me some Italian food- because it doesn’t really exist.

-Italian food is one of the world’s most sought out cuisines, to say the very least.
-It has an astounding amount of history and complexity which one could spend their who life to study and never get past the first chapter.
+Italian food is one of the world’s most sought out cuisines with an astounding amount of history and complexity which one could spend their who life to study and never get past the first chapter.

 Thankfully, there are tons of bubble-gum pop publications like the Huff Po and Buzzfeed who put out click-bait articles warning people against fettucine alfredo, chicken parmigiana and cappucino after 11.
-I prefer to consider observations which are a little less superficial.
+Here are my observations- thank you for indulging!

 There are probably many other misconceptions, but to me these are the most interesting ones.